 Unfortunately, there’s still no portable air conditioner in the world that is truly silent.
 But there’s plenty getting there.
 The best of which I’ve reviewed above.

 When it comes to noise, there are two things to consider:

 Noise #1: Operating Noise Levels

 These noise levels are surprisingly rare for manufacturers to list.
-In fact, Honeywell are the only suppliers who we’ve found to list the maximum noise produced by the Portable AC.
-Though, this is because they’re one of the quietest on the market, so it’s a great selling point!
+In fact, Honeywell is the only supplier who I’ve found to list the maximum noise produced by the Portable AC.
+Though this is because they’re one of the quietest on the market, so it’s a great selling point!

 Noise #2: You.

 The second factor about how noisy an AC gets, is you!